nomicflux/WuWei/README.md

         }
     }

-the following `STRef` implementation with a mutable object runs locally at about 180 - 200ms after JVM optimizations:
+the following `STRef` implementation with a mutable object runs locally at about 180 - 200ms for a lazy collection and 20-25ms for a strict collection, after JVM optimizations:

     Foo foo = STRef.<Foo>stRefCreator()
                    .createSTRef(new Foo(take(10, iterate(n -> n + 1, 1)), 0))